rakshithkalmadi/repixel/PROJECT_SUMMARY.md

-# 🎉 Repixel - Complete Image Compression Application & PyPI Package
+# 🎉 Re-pixel - Complete Image Compression Application & PyPI Package

 ## Overview

-**Repixel** is a powerful, production-ready image compression library and command-line tool that I've created for you.
+**Re-pixel** is a powerful, production-ready image compression library and command-line tool that I've created for you.
 It supports multiple image formats, advanced compression algorithms, and provides both a Python API and CLI interface.

 ## ✅ What's Been Created